davbgallo/TKT21036-Exercises/README.md

 Layers have multiple functions.
 We often try to limit the number of layers to save on storage space but layers can work as a cache during build time.
 If we just edit the last lines of Dockerfile the build command can start from the previous layer and skip straight to the section that has changed.
 COPY automatically detects changes in the files, so if we change the hello.sh it'll run from step 3/3, skipping 1 and 2.
 This can be used to create faster build pipelines.

-To copy files to an existing container or viceversa: `docker cp ./additional.txt $$CONTAINER_NAME$$:/usr/src/app/` To see differences made in a container: `docker diff $$CONATINER_NAME$$` After incorporating modifications to my Dockerfile: `docker build . -t hello-docker:v2`
+To copy files to an existing container or viceversa: `docker cp ./additional.txt $$CONTAINER_NAME$$:/usr/src/app/`

+To see differences made in a container: `docker diff $$CONATINER_NAME$$`

+After incorporating modifications to my Dockerfile: `docker build . -t hello-docker:v2`

 NB: `CMD` instruction is not runned during build but at runtime!

 We should always try to keep the most prone to change rows at the bottom, by adding the instructions to the bottom we can preserve our cached layers - this is a handy practice to speed up the build process when there are time-consuming operations like downloads in the Dockerfile

-We need a way to have something before the command.
+If we need a way to have something before the command.
 Luckily we have a way to do this: we can use ENTRYPOINT to define the main executable and then Docker will combine our run arguments for it.

 ```
 # Replacing CMD with ENTRYPOINT
 ENTRYPOINT ["/usr/local/bin/yt-dlp"]
 ```
-`docker run yt-dlp https://www.youtube.com/watch?v=XsqlHHTGQrw` With ENTRYPOINT docker run now executed the combined /usr/local/bin/yt-dlp https://www.youtube.com/watch?v=uTZSILGTskA inside the container!
+`docker run yt-dlp https://www.youtube.com/watch?v=XsqlHHTGQrw`

+With ENTRYPOINT docker run now executed the combined /usr/local/bin/yt-dlp https://www.youtube.com/watch?v=uTZSILGTskA inside the container!

 ENTRYPOINT vs CMD can be confusing - in a properly set up image, such as our yt-dlp, the command represents an argument list for the entrypoint.
 By default, the entrypoint in Docker is set as /bin/sh -c and this is passed if no entrypoint is set.
 This is why giving the path to a script file as CMD works: you're giving the file as a parameter to /bin/sh -c.